How To Spring Clean Your Retail Store With This Checklist

 29. Clean or replace any mats or rugs as necessary.

-30. If you have clothing fixtures, I used an old trick to take Pledge spray wax on a rag and then rub it on the rounder or four-way; it will make your clothes slide better as people browse.
+30. If you have clothing fixtures, I used an old trick: I put Pledge spray wax on a rag and then rubbed it on the rounder or four-way; it will make your clothes slide better as people browse.

-31. Sean Lassiter cautions that Spring cleaning can be a daunting task.
+31. Sean Lassiter cautions that Spring cleaning can be daunting.
 "Be sure to perfect one area first.
 Be proud of the difference you made.
-Use this area for the benchmark as you train or continue methodically around your sales floor."
+Use this area as the benchmark as you train or continue methodically around your sales floor."

 For your Online Space